 5 Although it appears from the District Court's minutes that Kogen's claim for money damages against Sakal was to be dismissed, it does not appear that a final written order or judgment was entered.
-However, it also appears that Sakal did not file an affidavit, pursuant to the District Court Rules of Civil Procedure Rule 12.1, seeking to interpose a defense to the jurisdiction of the District Court to the effect that title to real estate was involved, (continued...)
+However, it also appears that Sakal did not file an affidavit, pursuant to the District Court Rules of Civil Procedure Rule 12.1, seeking to interpose a defense to the jurisdiction of the District Court to the effect that title to real estate was involved, prior to the Trial Re: Possession and the entry of the Judgment for Possession and Writ of Possession.